TeddyTelanoff/C4-lang/README.md

 # WIP, unusable atm.

 # Installation
 Step 1) Install golang.
 Really easy installation, cross platform.
+If the go command doesn't work, make sure you added Go/bin to your path.

 Step 2) Clone the C4-lang repo.
 Can be as simple as downloading and extracting the zip.